Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Weighing neutrinos with high redshift only lensing maps

 The above setup also ignores the cross power spectra of CMB lensing with CMB temperature and E mode polarization, as these are only non-zero on very large scales via late-time effects on the CMB such as the Integrated Sachs-Wolfe effect, which are unlikely to significantly bias neutrino mass constraints.
 The combined set-up of the 2-point and 4-point functions is consistent with the CMB-S4 experiment as laid out in Sec. \ref{lens spec} above.

 We include a Gaussian prior with width $\sigma(\tau)=0.005$ for $\tau$, the optical depth from reionization.
 Assuming that these datasets are independent, the total Fisher matrix used is thus

-where $C_{\text{prior}}$ is the sum of the $\tau$ and, where applicable, BAO prior obtained from Megamapper. \comment{The inclusion of BAO helps to reduce forecasted errors by breaking the geometric degeneracy with CMB\cite{1999george}.} BAO is sensitive to the sum of the neutrino and CDM density, hence its inclusion allows for reducing the errors on $\sum{m}_\nu$ by breaking the degeneracy between CDM and $\sum{m}_\nu$ of the CMB data.
+where $C_{\text{prior}}$ is the sum of the $\tau$ and, where applicable, BAO prior obtained from Megamapper.
+BAO is sensitive to the sum of the neutrino and CDM density, hence its inclusion allows for reducing the errors on $\sum{m}_\nu$ by breaking the degeneracy between CDM and $\sum{m}_\nu$ of the CMB data.

 The $1\sigma$ errors on the parameters $i$, marginalized over the other parameters, are given by